memecore-foundation/Go-MemeCore/README.md

 Specifying the `--formicarium` flag, however, will reconfigure your `gmeme` instance a bit:

- * Instead of connecting to the main Ethereum network, the client will connect to the Formicarium test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting to the main MemeCore network, the client will connect to the Formicarium test network, which uses different P2P bootnodes, different network IDs and genesis states.
  * Instead of using the default data directory (`~/.ethereum` on Linux for example), `gmeme`